DjalmaXavier/web-portfolio/readme.md

 Hello World!

-This web page will be my exercise repository.
+This repository is for my web-page, which will be used as a portfolio.

 So far, the following exercises have been performed: